Skip to main content

 • Use the dropdowns to select an attribute of the VendorAccountItem object, and the comparer you want to use.
 Then choose appropriate parameters.
 See Comparers and parameters for the explanation of what each comparer does and what its parameters and their defaults are.

-• If you need to remove an attribute again, click Remove in the Attribute box.
+• If you need to remove an attribute again, click Delete in the Attribute options popup.

 • Click Save at the bottom of the page when you’ve finished making changes to the configuration.